lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 Deletes the contract from the address on custom logic.
 Some examples would be burning the asset or just change ownership to the `zero address`.

-- MUST check if allowList of msg.sender is greater or equal `0`
+- MUST check if `restrictionPermission` of msg.sender is greater or equal `0`
 - MUST emit `Deleted` event

 #### transfer